elmsln/elmsln/docs/INSTALL.md

 Hands free has some arguments passed into it to get going but these are for installation against a fresh copy of a server.
 If you install with the default options provided in those (with addresses of elmsln.dev) you'll want to make sure you modify your local `/etc/hosts` file to reflect these fake addresses.

-See the Vagrant installation documentation on how to do this - http://docs.elmsln.org/en/latest/development/Vagrant-Step-by-Step-setup/ though in the installer you'll see a big ELMSLN ascii art message that should tell you what to place there based on your server.
+See the [Vagrant installation documentation](https://elmsln.readthedocs.io/en/latest/development/Vagrant-Step-by-Step-setup/) on how to do this though in the installer you'll see a big ELMSLN ascii art message that should tell you what to place there based on your server.

 ## Manual but mostly automated installation
 copy and paste the following offset command prompt items